Bertrand/handlebars-objc/doc/ControllingEscaping.md

 Let's illustrate this with a simple example: the ampersand character ('&').

 The ampersand char must be escaped in HTML Text nodes.
-The 'R&D' word must is thus be escaped this way
+The 'R&D' word must thus be escaped this way

 	<span> R&amp;D </span>

-So far, handlebars does this perfectly: template
+So far, handlebars does this perfectly: the template

 	<span> {{ word } </span